Using a Solicitor during Mediation

 Why do I need a solicitor and a mediator?

-If you engage a solicitor their role is to advise you – just you – on the issues you bring to them.
-Your solicitor will provide support and assistance in whatever form you need within a legal framework: preparing documents, advising on law, drafting, contacting your ex’s solicitor and being on the other end of the phone for you.
+Your solicitor will provide support and assistance in whatever form you need within a legal framework.
+This includes preparing documents, advising on law, drafting, contacting your ex’s solicitor and being on the other end of the phone for you.
 A solicitor represents your side of things.

-The mediator’s role is different, mediators are working with you both in mediation sessions – together – usually in a number of sessions in the same room together.
-Mediators manage the dynamics between you to help you communicate and start to look at the way forward to help you reach joint decisions for the future.
+Mediators manage the dynamics between you and your ex to help you communicate and start to look at the way forward, to help you reach joint decisions for the future.
 A mediator will not give either of you advice on what you should do.
-A mediator is working with you both.

-If you are unsure about anything that arises in a mediation session or you would like clarification around any discussions you can take your concerns to your solicitor who will offer advice.
+If you are unsure about anything that arises in a mediation session, or you would like clarification around any discussions, you can take your concerns to your solicitor who will offer advice.

 How much time will I need from a solicitor?